kalisp/PySide2Examples/README.md

 # PySide2Examples

-Bunch of PySide2 examples based on course on http://zurbrigg.com
+Bunch of PySide2 examples based on course on http://zurbrigg.com and various PySide2 examples or exercises.

 ## Most interesting examples:
 * light_panel - editable list of all lights in the scene, edits are sychronized with the scene